rustyeddy/rustyeddy.com/content/iot-project/wireless-sensors/_index.md

 date: 2021-01-13
 description: >
-    We are going to build a Sensor Station capable of wirelessly broadcasting environmental data to any entity that subscribes to the data.
+    We are going to build a Sensor Station capable of wirelessly publishing environmental data to any entity that subscribes to the data.
 The stations are typically battery powered and run in areas with no electrical power.
 weight: 10